-Gabriela has funded healthcare for 54 patients in 9 countries.
+Gabriela has funded healthcare for 68 patients in 10 countries.

-Lin is a 66-year-old woman from Cambodia.
-She likes to listen to the radio and do the housework in her free time.
-One year ago, Lin developed a cataract in each eye, causing her blurry vision and tearing.
+Hak shared with us, "I hope I can see well enough to cook food and take care of my family well."
+Hak is a 72-year-old rice farmer with three sons, three daughters, and 12 grandchildren.
+Hak lives with her eldest daughter who also works as a rice farmer.
+In his spare time, Hak enjoys visiting the pagoda to join ceremonies and listen to the monks pray.
+Five years ago, Hak developed a cataract in her left eye, causing her photophobia, itchiness, tearing, and blurry vision.
 She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Lin learned about our medical partner, Children's Surgical Centre, she traveled for one hour seeking treatment.
-On July 4, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in each eye.
+When Hak learned about our medical partner, Children's Surgical Centre, she traveled for two hours with her daughter seeking treatment.
+On June 2nd, doctors will perform a small incision cataract surgery and place an intraocular lens implant in her left eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $398 procedure.
-She says, "I hope that I will be able to see clearly and can help with work around the house."
+Now, she needs help to fund this $229 procedure.